 Health Sciences Majors: Please make sure you have the correct major declared in MyCSN.
 Also, it is recommended you visit the www.csn.edu/health website for limited entry requirements, complete an orientation, and meet with an advisor.

-Chapter 31, Vocational Rehabilitation students: Please consult with your Vocational Rehabilitation counselor to ensure they generate an E-Authorization for your classes and your books.
-We will not be able to accept your claim and protect your classes if the VETS office has not received your current E-Authorization.
+Chapter 31, VR&E students: Please consult with your VR&E counselor to ensure they generate an E-Authorization for your classes and your books.
+We will not be able to accept your claim and protect your classes if the VETS Center has not received your current E-Authorization.

 In-Person - In-person courses are conducted fully in-person in a traditional classroom environment.
 We report these to the VA as Resident credit hours.